flashbots/suave-specs/specs/rigil/kettle.md

 }
 ```

-A computor's signature is used as the integrity gurantee for the computation's results.
+A Kettle's signature is used as the integrity gurantee for the computation's results.
 Eventually this can include arbitrary proofs such zero-knowledge proofs.

 ### Suave Transaction